DepriFromEarth/hdd-survival-guide/README.md

 There are multiple ways to reinstall Windows, so I will not go over that here, but I suggest using Rufus and selecting the right partition style, then burning the desired iso to the USB.

+## Short Stroke
 Now that we have reinstalled Windows or simply checked that everything is okay, we will short-stroke our hard drive to increase the minimum speeds of the drive.
-Please follow this video: https://www.youtube.com/watch?v=toLYV7th0L8 Here's another link to HDD Tune:http://www.hdtune.com/download.html
+- Please follow this video: https://www.youtube.com/watch?v=toLYV7th0L8
+- Here's the official link to HDD Tune:http://www.hdtune.com/download.html

 Install the Windows Performance Tool Kit, then reboot your system. https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/